Reflector (photography)

 In photography and cinematography, a reflector is an improvised or specialised reflective surface used to redirect light towards a given subject or scene.

 Types

 Apart from certain highly specialized components found in enlargers, projectors and scanners, photographic reflectors fall into two main groups:

 Lamp reflectors

-Similar to a domestic lampshade, these reflectors are fixed to an artificial light source (for example, a filament bulb or flash tube) to direct and shape the otherwise scattered light, reflecting it off their concave inner surfaces and directing it towards the scene to be photographed.
+Similar to a domestic lampshade, these reflectors are attached to an artificial light source (for example, a filament bulb or flash tube) to shape and direct otherwise scattered light.
+They reflect light off their concave inner surfaces and directing it towards the subject to be photographed.
 Although there are a large number of variants, the most common types are: